Robin-WZQ/Robin-WZQ.github.io/_pages/about.md

 # 🔥 News

+- _2026.05_: &nbsp; 🎉🎉🎉: One paper on stealthy backdoor attack is accepted by IEEE TIFS.

 - _2026.02_: &nbsp; 🥇: Get the first place in Anti-BAD Challenge of SaTML 2026.

 - _2025.11_: &nbsp; 🎉🎉🎉: One paper on backdoor detection is accepted by IEEE TPAMI.